Itai-Nelken/box86-2deb-weekly-script/README.md

 4) The script will only create and move files in `~/Documents/box86-auto-build` and `~/Documents/weekly-box86-debs`, the final builds will be in `~/Documents/box86-auto-build/debs` in both tar.xz archives and uncompressed folders. the name of each folder & archive is the date in which they where built in YY/MM/DD format, for example: `2021-02-19` folder and `2021-02-19.tar.xz` archive.<br>Inside each folder (and archive) there is the box86 deb named box86_tagname-1_armhf (for example: `box86_0.2.1-1_armhf.deb`) and a text file named `sha1.txt` containing the sha1 (git commit "code") for the box86 version in the deb (for example: `ade7d82e`).<br>The script will attempt to upload the deb's and tar.xz's to my apt repo for them, you will have to tweak the upload function or not run it at all.
 5) to see my notes for stuff I might need/use/will use, read [NOTES.md](NOTES.md)

+## Logs
+the script logs error and warning messages to `~/Documents/box86-auto-build/box86-2deb-weekly_log.log` you won't see the actual error, but what part failed. for example:
+`[ Wed Feb 24 16:24:15 <timezone> 2021 ] | ERROR | Failed to run package-box86 function! (line 199)`
+oc course `<timezone> will be your timezone.

 ## License
 [GNU GPL v3](https://github.com/Itai-Nelken/box86-2deb-weekly-script/blob/main/LICENSE)